-- (b) aAct in accordance with the highest ethical standards as set forth in the Authority's other Policies and Codes; (c) eEnsure that other existing and planned future commitments do not interfere with their commitments, duties and responsibilities to the Authority; - (d) eExcept in extraordinary circumstances, attend all duly noticed meetings and spend the time needed and meet as frequently as necessary to properly discharge their powers, duties and responsibilities; - (e) eExcept in extraordinary circumstances, attend any appropriate Board orientation programs, and review Board orientation documentation and other materials that may be distributed to the Board from time to time; - (f) IL isten with due regard to the input of each member of the Board and the Executive Committee, as the case may be, and not attempt to dominate the discussions or the decision-making process of the Board and the Executive Committee, as the case may be; and - (g) eComply with requirements of law applicable to the Board and the Executive Committee, as the case may be, under all relevant laws (including the Authority Act) and the Authority's other Policies and Codes.
+- (b) (b) aAct in accordance with the highest ethical standards as set forth in the Authority's other Policies and Codes; - (c) (c) eEnsure that other existing and planned future commitments do not interfere with their commitments, duties and responsibilities to the Authority; - (d) (d) eExcept in extraordinary circumstances, attend all duly noticed meetings and spend the time needed and meet as frequently as necessary to properly discharge their powers, duties and responsibilities; - (e) (e) eExcept in extraordinary circumstances, attend any appropriate Board orientation programs, and review Board orientation documentation and other materials that may be distributed to the Board from time to time; - (f) (f) IListen with due regard to the input of each member of the Board and the Executive Committee, as the case may be, and not attempt to dominate the discussions or the decision-making process of the Board and the Executive Committee, as the case may be; and - (8) General Provisions Committees. - (a) (i)-Each standing committee of the Board shall include an Executive Committee member. - (b) (ii) All standing committee appointments shall be for one-year terms, except as otherwise prescribed or modified by the Board in its sole discretion. - (c) (iii) The Board may establish or maintain additional standing or ad hoc Board committees from time to time as necessary or appropriate in accordance with the Authority's Policies and Codes. - (9) Periodic Evaluation.
+The Board shall review this policy on a periodic basis to ascertain whether any modification is required to meet the then-current needs of the Authority and to maintain consistency with the best-in-class governance principles and practices of other airport authorities and governmental entities.